 A standardized set of mechanisms for detecting and treating error conditions should be developed so that all languages to the extent possible could use them.
 This does not mean that all languages should use the same mechanisms as there should be a variety, but each of the mechanisms should be standardized.

-6.39 Termination Strategy [REU]
+6.39 Fault Tolerance and Failure Strategies [REU]

 6.39.1 Description of application vulnerability